Why Canonical Rounds Fail for Optimal Byzantine Resilience

-\begin{proof} Let $\alpha$ be the prefix of any execution of the algorithm that ends as soon as the first correct process returns from \emph{gather}.
-By the binding property of \emph{gather}, there exists a set $S^C$ of size $n-f$ that is contained in every set that is the output of every call to \emph{gather} in every extension of $\alpha$.
+\begin{proof} We show an even stronger property for connected consensus: as soon as the first correct process returns from its call to G in Line~\ref{line:cc 3f:first gather}, the branch for all decisions by correct processes in all extensions is fixed.

-{\it Case 1:} There exists an extension $\alpha'$ of $\alpha$ in which some correct process $p_i$ picks a value $v$ in Line~\ref{line:CC:gather output}.
-We will show that every connected consensus decision in every extension of $\alpha$ (not just in $\alpha'$) is on the branch corresponding to $v$.
+Let $\alpha$ be the prefix of any execution of the algorithm that ends as soon as the first correct process returns from its first call to G. By the binding property of gather, the common core $S^C$ for the first instance of G is fixed at the end of $\alpha$.
+By Proposition~\ref{prop:cc 3f:gather core unique}, there is at most one value in $V$ that occurs $|S^C| - f$ times in $S^C$.
+Thus by Lemma~\ref{lem:cc 3f:gather result} there is at most one value in $V$ that occurs $|S_i| - f$ times in $S_i$, for any correct process $p_i$, in any extension of $\alpha$.